damianhakert/damianhakert.github.io/source/_posts/2016-01-26-call-for-writers.markdown

 ## We’re looking for a few good writers

-Did you ever go looking for a tutorial on some topic you’re struggling with, to never find it?
+Did you ever go looking for a tutorial on some topic you’re struggling with, only to never find it?
 Finally, after you’ve figured it out, you publish a blog post yourself?
 That is a writer we want to meet.